defenseofislam/web/note.md

 <Text mark>This life is your test.
 This Qur’an is your guide.
 This warning is your wake-up call.</Text>

-And no, you won’t get reborn as a tree or a king or a cow.
+And no, you won’t get reborn as a tree or a king or a cow who might get sacrificed by a mulla in bakrid.

 You’ll return to the One who created your soul —
 And He does not forget, and He does not forgive rebellion without repentance.